lionbytes/duration-arabic-time-units/README.md

-# Duration Arabic Time Units
+# Duration Arabic Time Units Pipe

 An Angular TypeScript pipe for bilingual time duration formatting.
 Supports English and Arabic with proper Arabic grammatical rules to count months, days, hours and minutes.